Sameershahh/Restaurant-Luxe/README.md

-# Primal Kitchen — Luxury Restaurant Frontend
+# Primal Kitchen —  Restaurant Frontend

 Primal Kitchen is a cinematic, high-end restaurant website frontend inspired by premium hospitality and fine-dining brands.
 The project focuses on immersive visuals, structured typography, refined animations, and disciplined layout composition to reflect a luxury steakhouse aesthetic.